rushi299/python_calculator/readme.md

 	- Define the main function.
 	- Create and call an instance of QApplication.
 	- Show the GUI using GUI() and show() methods.

+## Step-4:
+Create model.py and add the following in the module.

+	- Define evaluateExpression method in it.
+	- Pass the expression in the above listed method and check whether it throws any exception or not, if not then print the result.

+## Step-5:
+Create controller.py.
+In this module add the folloeing things:

+	- Define a class named Controller.
+	- Build a constructor which calls model and view parameters in it.
+	- Define 3 functions in it:
+		1. calculateResult: for evaluating result of expression.
+		2. buildExpression: for validating and building the expression.
+		3. connectSignals: to connect the expression through the buttons we defined in Step-3.